dubcat/PathOfExile/README.md

 ### Lioneye's Watch

-- Go to The Coast

-### The Coast (40-50)

-- Go to The Mud Flats
+- Talk to Lilly Roth

-### The Mud Flats (41-51)

-- Kill The Dishonoured Queen
-  - Loot Eye of Conquest
+  - Take Book of Regret

-- Go to The Karui Fortress

-### The Karui Fortress (41-51)

-- Go to Tukohama's Keep
+- Talk to Tarkleigh
-  - Kill Tukohama
+  - Get Book of Skill

-- Go to The Ridge
+- Waypoint to The Ridge

 ### The Ridge (41-51)